 - Through AfriSIG alumni, support and initiate existing and new internet governance forums and dialogue locally, nationally and regionally.

-This year, the school will be set up as an interactive learning and knowledge-sharing event.
-It will employ a mixed format of main sessions with faculty members, panel discussions with both global and regional internet experts, networking, and sunset chats.
+This year, the school was set up as an interactive learning and knowledge-sharing event.
+It employed a mixed format of main sessions with faculty members, panel discussions with both global and regional internet experts, networking, and sunset chats.